Love's in Need of Love Today: Recording

 In 1975, Wonder brought the demo recording of the song to Crystal Sound studio in Hollywood, California, where he further developed its lyrics and chords.
 Unlike the demo recording, Wonder decided to play the song in the key of E-flat, which he felt better suited his voice and overall "felt better, spiritually".
 He also developed the song's choral introduction, which is performed by Wonder using overdubbing.

 Wonder provided the song's vocals and played most of the instruments present on the recording: the Clavinet, bass synthesizer, and drums.
 He also added elements of strings using a Yamaha GX-1, drawing inspiration from the string sounds found in the music of Al Green.
 Musician Eddie "Bongo" Brown contributed congas to the track.

 Live performances

 In 1985, Wonder performed "Love's in Need of Love Today" as a duet with English singer-songwriter George Michael at the Apollo Theater for the television special Motown Returns to the Apollo.

 In 2001, Wonder performed the song with the a cappella group Take 6 during America: A Tribute to Heroes, a benefit concert held in the aftermath of the September 11 attacks.
 The performance won a Grammy Award for Best R&B Performance by a Duo or Group with Vocals at the 45th Annual Grammy Awards.

-From 2014 to 2015, Wonder performed "Love's in Need of Love Today" live during his Songs in the Key of Life Tour.
+Wonder performed the song at Whitney Houston's memorial service in February 2012.

 Wonder performed the "Love's in Need of Love Today" on January 30, 2025 at Intuit Dome in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.